ahmedcodein/salesware/README.md

 ![Product Edit Message Error](docs/features/product/product_edit_modal_error.png)

+...

 If the user clicks on the delete button to delete a product, a conformation message appears asking for conformation.

 ![Product Delete Message Confirmation](docs/features/product/product_delete_modal_confirmation.png)

 If the user confirms, two possibility are considered.
-The first is success when the user is authorized as an owner of the product or the Admin of the organization.
+The first is success when the user is authorized as an owner of the product or the user is an Admin of the organization.
 The second case is when the action is denied if the user is neither the owner of the product nor the Admin.
 Both cases are shown below.

 ![Product Delete Message Success](docs/features/product/product_delete_modal_success.png)